Kamaleshshanmugambhuvana/Adjustable-kitchen-sink/README.md

 # Adjustable-kitchen-sink
-Its for the code of 3 levels of moving sink.
+Its for the code of moving 3 levels of sink.
+Using servo motor.